Classic Vans Blog

 Leila is a student at Southern New Hampshire University pursuing her Bachelor’s degree in Finance.
 She loves the outdoors, fashion and hopes to open her own real estate business after graduation.

-Connect with Leila on Twitter
+Connect with Leila on X/Twitter

 Think you can be our next scholarship winner?